debbie23/Homecare-Duration-Prediction/README.md

-# home-care duration prediction by machine learning methods
+# Home-care duration prediction by machine learning methods

 Data are provided by Buurtzorg company, which is one of the biggest home-care organization in Netherlands.
 Data are based on 2017 year.